DolphDev/siren/README.md

 Sometimes the data will contain no alerts.
-The module includes one function to help with this
+The module includes one function to help with this.

 `alert.warnings` - Returns ``True`` if request has active alerts. ``False`` if not. **DOES NOT** check for 404, if the server returns it will raise an error.